 - Learning from inside the system, as well as from other regions, to expand thinking and speed up change.

-- Involving regional health and social care authorities, universities and private sector companies in the innovation process (i.e., ‘open innovation’).
+- Involving regional health and social care authorities, universities and private sector companies and other sectors in the innovation process (i.e., ‘open innovation’).

 - Using innovative procurement approaches (Pre-Commercial Procurement, Public Procurement of Innovation, Public Private Partnerships, Shared Risk, Outcome-Based Payment)

 - Using European projects and partnerships (e.g., Horizon 2020, European Regional Development Funds, European Social Investment Funds and other).